Anomaly in the differential cross sections at 13 TeV: Some problems in the description of the differential cross section in a wide region of momentum transfer

 However, there are two essentially different ways of including statistical and systematic uncertainties in the fitting procedure, especially if we want to obtain a quantitative description of experimental data.
 The first one, mostly used in connection with the differential cross sections (for example \cite{BSW,Bourrely-14,Gotsman,Kohara}), takes into account statistical and systematic errors in quadrature form: $\sigma_{i(tot)}^2 = \sigma_{i(stat)}^2+ \sigma_{i(syst)}^2$.
 In this case, $\chi^2$ can be simply written as

-The second approach accounts for the basic property of systematic uncertainties, i.e. the fact that these errors have the same sign and size in proportion to the effect in one set of experimental data and, maybe, have a different sign and size in another set.
-To account for these properties, extra normalization coefficients for the measured data are introduced in the fit.
-For simplicity, this normalization is often transferred into the model parametrization, while it - in reality - accounts for the uncertainty of the normalization of experimental data.
-This method is often used by research collaborations to extract, for example, the parton distribution functions of nucleons \cite{Stump01,exmp1-26,exmp1} and nuclei \cite{EPPS16}) in high energy accelerator experiments, or in astroparticle physics \cite{Koh15}.
-In this case, $\sigma_{i(tot)}^2 = \sigma_{i(stat)}^2$ and the systematic uncertainty are taken into account as an additional normalization coefficient, $k$, and the size of this coefficient is assumed to have a standard systematic error, $k=1\pm \sigma $,
+The second approach accounts for the basic property of systematic uncertainties, i.e. the fact that these errors have the same sign and size in proportion to the effect in one set of experimental data and possibly have a different sign and size in another set.
+To account for these properties, extra normalization coefficients $k_j = 1+ \sigma $ for the measured data are introduced in the fit.
+For simplicity, this normalization is often transferred into the model parametrization $f_j = 1/k_j$, while it - in reality - accounts for the uncertainty of the normalization of experimental data. \cite{Sel-Or-18}.
+This method is often used by research collaborations to extract, for example, the parton distribution functions of nucleons \cite{exmp1-26,exmp1} and nuclei \cite{EPPS16} in high energy accelerator experiments, or in astroparticle physics \cite{Koh15}.
+In this case, $\sigma_{i(tot)}^2 = \sigma_{i(stat)}^2$ and the systematic uncertainty are taken into account as an additional normalization coefficient, with inverse form $f=1/k$. \cite{Sel-Or-18}.
+Hence, systematic errors can be represented as an additional normalization coefficient.
+Then, only statistical errors have to be taken into account in calculations of $\chi^2$.

 It should be noted that in the minimization procedure used in these two methods, different sizes of experimental errors were assumed.
 In the first case, we account for experimental errors in the quadrature of statistical and systematic errors and for experimental data with the normalization given by an experimental collaboration.
-In the second case, only statistical errors are considered as an experimental uncertainty.
+In the second case, only statistical errors are considered as experimental uncertainty.
 The systematic errors are accounted for as an additional normalization coefficient interpreted as a nuisance parameter applied to all experimental data of this separate data set.

 In the first case, the "quadrature form" of the experimental uncertainty gives a wide corridor in which different forms of the theoretical amplitude can exist.
-In the second case, the "corridor of the possibility" is essentially narrow, and it restricts the different forms of theoretic amplitudes.
+In the second case, the "corridor of the possibility" is essentially narrow, and it restricts different forms of theoretic amplitudes.